5ive (Davido album)

 5ive is the fifth studio album by Nigerian singer Davido, released on 18 April 2025, through Davido Music Worldwide, Columbia Records, and Sony Music Entertainment.
 The album features many guest appearances from Alhanislam, Chris Brown, Victoria Monét, Becky G, Omah Lay, Shenseea, Musa Keys, 450, Tayc, Dadju, YG Marley, Odumodublvck, and Chike.
 Its production was handled by Marvey Musique, 1da Banton, DJ Maphorisa, Tempoe, Blaisebeatz, Selebobo, and Michaël Brun among others.
 The album was supported by the single "Awuke", "Funds", and "Be There Still".

-Background and composition
+Background

 Davido announced the album on 5 December 2024 via his official Instagram page, sharing its title and release window.
 According to Davido, 5ive represents "a new chapter of personal growth and global connection."
-The album, recorded between 2023 and 2025 with sessions in Lagos, London, and Los Angeles, was released in 2025, showcasing its global musical influences.
+The album was recorded between 2023 and 2025 with sessions across Lagos, London, and Los Angeles.

 Singles

 5ive has been supported by three official singles: